-In California, natural gas serves as an energy resource for several purposes.
-The California Energy Commission reports approximately 45 percent is used for electrical power generation; 25 percent is for industrial use; 21 percent is for residential use; and nine percent is for commercial use.
-To maintain an adequate supply of natural gas to these markets, Underground Gas Storage (UGS) reservoirs have been established to store large quantities of natural gas.
-The UGS program within the Geologic Energy Management Division (CalGEM, formerly DOGGR) helps ensure that storage operations are conducted safely.
+In California, natural gas serves as an energy resource for several purposes including: electrical power generation, industrial use, residential use, and commercial use.
+To maintain an adequate supply of natural gas to these markets, Underground Gas Storage (UGS) reservoirs store natural gas.
+The UGS program within the Geologic Energy Management Division (CalGEM) helps ensure that storage operations are conducted safely through robust regulation.

-Depleted natural gas or oil fields function as gas storage reservoirs in this state.
-Natural gas is injected into the reservoirs under pressure and stored until withdrawn for use.
-There are 12 underground natural gas storage fields in the state with a total working gas capacity—the volume of gas available for the marketplace—of 375 billion cubic feet (6,000 cubic feet of natural gas is equivalent to one barrel of oil).
+Depleted natural gas or oil fields function as gas storage reservoirs in California.
+Natural gas is injected into the storage reservoirs through gas storage wells and stored until withdrawn for use.
+There are 12 underground natural gas storage fields in the state.

 An underground gas storage facility in California

 Underground gas storage regulations require that gas storage wells are constructed to ensure that there is no single point of failure and that injected gas is confined to the approved storage reservoir.
 Current UGS regulations mandate that underground gas storage operators create and maintain risk management and emergency response plans specific to each UGS project.

 Underground Gas Storage facilities are also regulated by the United States Department of Transportation, Pipeline and Hazardous Materials Safety Administration (PHMSA).
 CalGEM has entered a 60106 agreement with PHMSA to act as a state partner and inspect UGS facilities on behalf of PHMSA.
 Additional information about the PHMSA underground natural gas storage program can be found on PHMSA's webpage here.